Online Course Curriculum for Beginners: Complete Blueprint

 Mistake #1: Cramming Too Much Content

 Beginner courses should cover less content more deeply, not more content superficially.
 The temptation to include everything creates curricula that overwhelm learners and dilute your teaching.
-Research from the Learning Guild found that learner satisfaction drops 28% when courses contain more than 7 modules.
+In my consulting work reviewing underperforming courses, excessive module count appears as a consistent contributing factor to low completion rates.

 Resist the urge to be comprehensive.
 Choose the most essential concepts and teach them thoroughly.
 You can always create follow-up courses for advanced topics, but your first course should establish mastery of fundamentals.